 Pax Romana was an “enforced peace” that characterized the golden age of the Roman Empire beginning with Caesar Augustus in 27 B.C. and lasting until Marcus Aurelius around A.D.180.
 This enforced peace drove an unprecedented upsurge in travel, communication and trade essential for the future spread of the gospel.

-Interestingly, the masses living under the tyranny of the Roman Empire were disillusioned with their pagan deities who had proved powerless in the face of brutal Roman conquest.
-As a result, the conquered populations were characterized by a universal spiritual void.
+The masses living under the tyranny of the Roman Empire were disillusioned with their pagan deities who had proved powerless in the face of brutal Roman conquest.
+Consequently, conquered populations were characterized by a universal spiritual void.

 SET TIMES PROMOTE GOD’S PLAN